RedisLabs/redislabs-docs/content/rs/installing-upgrading/install/install-script.md

 aliases:
 ---

-Run `./install.sh --help` to view command-line options supported by the install script.
+Run `./install.sh --help` to view command-line options supported by the installation script.

 The following options are supported: